Villa de Leyva

 You can take a direct bus - the trip takes about 4 hours (although traffic jams in Bogota mean it can often take longer).

-Another option is to go via Tunja.
-The mini-buses to/from Tunja leave more frequently and from there you can easily get a bus to Bogota.
+Another option is to go via the Boyaca capital of Tunja.
+The mini-buses to/from Tunja leave more frequently and from there you can easily get a bus to the capital Bogota.
 This route takes slightly longer than the direct route, but allows for more flexibility in terms of when you want to travel.

 Festivals